 Clean knives and cutting boards with hot water and soap so they don’t contaminate other foods.

 Scientists around the world are working to find a vaccine for bird flu.
-For now, doctors often treat bird flu with the same medications used to treat influenza.
+For now, healthcare providers often treat bird flu with antiviral medicines.

-Visit the Centers for Disease Control and Prevention (CDC) website:
+Visit the Centers for Disease Control and Prevention (CDC):